Data Augmentation on Graphs: A Technical Survey: General Graph Data Augmentation

-\emph{where $\operatorname{Randperm}(n)$ function returns a random permutation of integers from $0$ to $|\mathcal{V}|-1$.} \end{definition} This augmentation is typically applied in contrastive learning to generate a diverse set of isomorphic negative samples, where the topological structure is preserved but the nodes are located in different locations and receive different contextual information, as schematically depicted in Fig.~\ref{fig: feature-shuffling}.
-DGI~\cite{DGI-2019} considers feature shuffling as a corruption function to generate negative samples for the first time, and plenty of related work~\cite{STABLE-2022,HDGI-2020,HDMI-2021,HTC-arxiv,Contrast-Reg-arxiv} followed suit.
-STDGI~\cite{STDGI-2019} extends the DGI method to spatio-temporal graphs and applies feature shuffling to randomly permute the node features at each time step.
+Feature shuffling augmentation is typically applied in graph contrastive learning to \textit{generate a diverse set of isomorphic negative samples}, where the topological structure is preserved but the nodes are located in different locations and receive different contextual information, as schematically depicted in Fig.~\ref{fig: feature-shuffling}.
+For example, DGI~\cite{DGI-2019} considers feature shuffling as a corruption function to generate negative samples for the first time, and plenty of related work~\cite{STABLE-2022,HDGI-2020,HDMI-2021,HTC-2023,Contrast-Reg-2023,DRGI-2023,HCHSM-2024} followed suit.
+STDGI~\cite{STDGI-2019} extends the DGI method to spatio-temporal graphs and constructs negative samples by randomly permuting the node features at each time step via feature shuffling.

-\subsubsection{Feature Masking}
+\subsubsection{\textbf{Feature Masking}}

-This augmentation is also named feature perturbation and is commonly used to generate augmented graphs with masked or perturbed features.
-Without loss of generality, we define the generalized feature masking as follows: \begin{definition} \textbf{Feature Masking}. \emph{For a given attributed graph $G=\left(\boldsymbol{A,X}\right)$, feature masking performs attribute-wise masking on graph features, by making the $j$-th attribute of feature vector $\boldsymbol{x}_\textit{i}$ masked as $m_\textit{ij}$ with probability $p_\textit{ij}^\textit{m}$, finally yielding an augmented graph $\hat{G}=(\boldsymbol{A}, \hat{\boldsymbol{X}})$ with the same topology but masked features, \ie}
+{This technique aims to simulate feature uncertainty by randomly masking node features, preventing models from over-relying on specific feature patterns, thereby improving the robustness and generalization ability of models in noisy or feature-missing scenarios.} \begin{mydef}{~{Feature Masking}}{DEFexample} For a given attributed graph $G=\left(\boldsymbol{A,X}\right)$, feature masking performs attribute-wise masking on graph features, such that arbitrary attribute $j$ of arbitrary node $v_i$ has a probability $p_\textit{ij}^\textit{m}$ of being masked as $M_\textit{ij}$, finally yielding an augmented graph $\hat{G}=(\boldsymbol{A}, \hat{\boldsymbol{X}})$ with the same topology but masked features, \ie